C3ETH/c3eth.github.io/content/id/catalyst/fund6/eth-proposals/eastern-townhall-team-operation.md

 ---
-title: "Eastern TownHall Team Operation"
+title: "Eastern Townhall Team Operation"
-linkTitle: "Eastern TownHall Team Operation"
+linkTitle: "Eastern Townhall Team Operation"
 type: docs
 hide_feedback: true
 weight: 20
 description: >
-    Difficult to participate in Catalyst for eastern part.Because(1) time zone (2) language (non-English) is different from the western part.
-We propose the operation of Eastern TownHall (Translate/event/meet-up by Eastern countries.)Increased Eastern participants by 20% for each FUND.
+    Participating in Catalyst is difficult when you live in the eastern time zone and your language is not English.
+We propose that the Eastern TownHall is funded to support eastern countries with events, and translating content.
+The aim is to increase participants by 20% for each fund.
 ---
 **Challenge:** [Value Onboarding Challenge]({{< relref "../challenges/catalyst-value-onboarding/campaign-brief.md" >}})